JOLYFRED/SAPonOracle/README.md

 machine, one database server.
 These VMs can be used to install SAP Netweaver.
 The deployment script not only provisions the machines but also does some initial setup.

-**Beware:** due to some issues with newest kernels, the script does NOT execute a `sudo yum update`!
+**Beware:** due to some issues with newest kernels, the script excludes the kernel while updating the system via `sudo yum update`!